 NAMI Applauds Bipartisan Mental Illness Insurance Parity Bill

-NAMI is the nation's largest organization representing individuals and families who live with serious mental illness.
-For 20 years, NAMI has fought for health insurance parity laws to ensure that employer health plans offer equitable coverage for medical illnesses such as major depression, bipolar disorder, schizophrenia and severe anxiety disorders.
+NAMI is the nation’s largest organization representing individuals and families who live with serious mental illness.
+For 20 years, we have fought for health insurance parity laws to ensure that employer health plans provide equitable coverage for medical illnesses such as such as schizophrenia, bipolar disorder, major depression and severe anxiety disorders.

 # # #